qawolf/qawolf/docs/docs/what_is_qa_wolf.md

 A best practice in testing is target elements based on test [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) like `data-qa`.
 This provides maximum stability even as your application changes.
 If possible, QA Wolf will target elements based on these test attributes.
 You can [choose which element attributes are used](TODOFIXLINK) in the generated code, including attributes like `id` or `aria-label`.

-If the target attribute is not available, QA Wolf will select elements using multiple attributes to improve stability.
+If a target attribute is not available, QA Wolf will select elements using multiple attributes to improve stability.
 QA Wolf stores all the attributes of the target element and its two [ancestors](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement), and uses that to find a close enough match when running your tests.

 See ["How It Works" documentation](how_it_works) to learn more.

 ## Why not [some other recorder]?

 We found the open source recorders brittle and limited in their functionality.
 They are brittle because they rely on specific attributes and do not automatically wait for elements and assertions.
-They are limited in their functionality because they do not configure CI, do not include debugging artifacts, or do not work for various scenarios (for example, multiple tabs and keyboard shortcuts).
+They are limited in their functionality because they do not configure CI, do not include debugging artifacts, or do not work for various scenarios like multiple tabs and keyboard shortcuts.

 We are philosophically opposed to closed source test recorders and proprietary test frameworks.
 We believe that if you put in the work to create your tests, you should own them, be able to edit them as you like, and be able to run them on your own infrastructure.